How to Create Your Chart of Accounts

 A chart of accounts includes at least these three columns:

 These are not the only column names that you can have in your chart of accounts.
 Some businesses assign numbers to the accounts.
-If your business uses a computerized system, each account is assigned a number automatically.
+If your business uses a computerized system (Also see Benefits of cloud based accounting tools to a small business), each account is assigned a number automatically.

-If you are setting up the chart of accounts manually, remember to leave room between the accounts for new accounts.
+If you or your bookkeeper (Also see 3 Things Bookkeepers Should Stop Saying) are setting up the chart of accounts manually, remember to leave room between the accounts for new accounts.
 When using a computerized accounting system, you don’t have to leave such spaces.

 Once you have prepared the chart, don’t forget to distribute the revised list to all your employees who may need the list while recording transactions.
 These employees will first review the list, and if there is an account that is misplaced, they will advise accordingly.

-If you are completely in the dark when it comes to creating a chart of accounts, consider hiring an expert to help.
+If you are completely in the dark when it comes to creating a chart of accounts, consider talking to an accounting firm in Singapore to help.